Enqurance/CS4248_Project/README.md

-# This is the final project for CS4248, group 15
+# Improving Extractive Question Answering Performance of Small Large Language Models

 Group Members:
 Huang Zhiwen, Lin Zijie(A0296989R), Lin, Zijie(A0307218J), Zeng Wenzheng, Zhang Tianhan

+This is the official implementation of our group project (Group-15).

 ## Quick Start